Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Variables.md

 - `stepCrochet` - Returns the interval between `curStep` variable.
 - `songLength` - Returns the maximum song length displayed in milliseconds.
 - `songName` - Returns the current song name.
 (CASE SENSITIVE)
-- `songPath` - Returns the song's JSON path.
+- `songPath` - Returns the song's path.
 - `startedCountdown` - Checks if the countdown has already begun.
 - `curStage` - Returns the current stage of the song.
 - `isStoryMode` - Checks if the song is in story mode or not.